Chia-Network/cadt/README.md

   After the type and scope there should be a colon.
   ​
   The "subject" of the commit follows.
 It should be a short indication of the change.
 The commit convention prefers that this is written in the present-imperative tense.

+### Versioning

+This project mostly adheres to semantic versioning.
+The version specified in `package.json` will be used by the ci to create the new release in Github so it is important to set that correctly.
+The major version (version 1.0, 2.0, etc) should only be changed when the data model changes and the API goes from v1 to v2.
+Minor version changes (version 1.2 to 1.3, etc) are for breaking or substantial changes, usually requiring some action on the user's part.
   ​

 ### Commit linting